top of page

 It’s also worth noting that post-remediation ERMI scores can remain elevated if fine-particle cleaning hasn’t been performed thoroughly.
 Even trace amounts of settled mold fragments can influence results and lead to unnecessary alarm.

 For a more complete picture, we recommend beginning with source detection using a mold dog.
-Once the origin is found, an Indoor Environmental Professional (IEP) can perform additional testing, and urinalysis and labs can help identify how mold exposure may be affecting you.
+Once the origin is found, we can perform additional laboratory testing.

 Our inspection process is simple, thorough, and designed to give you answers with confidence.